theturnout/court-data-pipeline/README.md

 ## Overview

 The tool scrapes JSON-LD data from court websites, validates it against a SHACL schema, and stores the linked data as triples in a database.
-Web scraping is done using Scrapy, validation with pyshacl, and storage with SQLAlchemy and sqlite.
+Web scraping is done using Scrapy, validation with pyshacl, and storage with oxrdflib.
 The standard vocabulary is provided by Schema.org and is supplemented with extensions developed for this project.

 ## Requirements
 - Python >= 3.10